krateoplatformops/github-provider-kog-chart/README.md

 - **/assets** folder: Contains the selected OpenAPI Specification files for the GitHub REST API.

 - **/samples** folder: Contains example resources for each supported resource type as seen in this README.
-These examples demonstrate how to create and manage GitHub resources using the Krateo GitHub Provider.
+These examples demonstrate how to create and manage GitHub resources using the Krateo GitHub Provider KOG.

 - **Deployment**: Deploys a [plugin](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin) that is used as a proxy to resolve some inconsistencies of the GitHub REST API.
 The specific endpoins managed by the plugin are described in the [plugin README](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin/blob/main/README.md)